estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D92 - June 14, 2018
+Blowing off my current app project to play around with ARKit.
+Starting on a tutorial at AppCoda. #100DaysOfCode #swift #iOS

 ### R2D91 - June 13, 2018
 Testing my previous app with Instruments.
 Still not sure I know what I'm looking for, but I don't think it looks too bad. #100DaysOfCode #swift #iOS #Xcode